This post may contain affiliate links. Click for complete disclosures.

 - While the gelatin is blooming, combine the remaining water and sugar in a saucepan over medium heat until the sugar is completely dissolved.

-- Whisk the bloomed gelatin into the sugar and water mixture until it's completely dissolved.
+- Whisk the bloomed gelatin into the sugar and water mixture until completely dissolved.

 - Pour the mixture into the bowl of a stand mixer (or use a hand mixer) and beat it on high until stiff peaks are formed.